 Location vs Duration

 Location-wise, I don’t think there’s a better or a worse destination for your first time cruise, but what I would say is that you should book a relatively short cruise so that you can make up your mind about whether cruising is for you before you commit to a longer trip.
+Also, check out this post on cruise destinations for families if you are travelling with children.

 Don’t get me wrong, I have a sneaky suspicion that you are going to love being on a cruise (did someone say delicious food, sunbathing on deck and musical performances?) but you just don’t know until you go.